1963-03-28 USA Saturn I SA-4

 "Sarzin" SA-4 launch cover postmarked Cape Canaveral, March 28, 1963.

-SA-4, launched on March 28, 1963, was the last flight to test only the S-I first stage of the Saturn I rocket.
-As with the first three launches this would be a suborbital flight and would test the structural integrity of the rocket.
+SA-4, launched on March 28, 1963, was the final flight dedicated solely to testing the S-I first stage of the Saturn I rocket.
+Like the previous three launches, this mission was a suborbital flight aimed at evaluating the rocket's structural integrity.

 Photo: The forth launch test of the Saturn rocket on March 28, 1963.

-In order to test the rocket's ability to deal with an engine failure during the flight, one of the engines would be programmed to shut down about 100 seconds after launch.
-If all went well the rocket would reroute the fuel for this engine to the other engines and have the rocket burn longer to compensate for the loss of acceleration.
-This was used successfully on the later Apollo 6 and Apollo 13 flights (both Saturn V rockets).
+To assess the rocket's capability to handle an engine failure during flight, one engine was programmed to shut down approximately 100 seconds after launch.
+If successful, the rocket would redirect fuel from the disabled engine to the remaining engines, allowing them to burn longer to compensate for the loss of thrust.
+This strategy was effectively employed in the later Apollo 6 and Apollo 13 missions, both using Saturn V rockets.

 "SpaceCraft" SA-4 launch cover postmarked Cape Canaveral, March 28, 1963.

-Also on this flight, the dummy second stage was outfitted with the aerodynamic design of the real second stage.
-This included vent ducts, fairings and dummy camera pods.
-The rocket also flew with antennae designed for the Block II version of the rocket.
+Additionally, this flight featured a dummy second stage that incorporated the aerodynamic design of the actual second stage.
+This included vent ducts, fairings, and dummy camera pods.
+The rocket was also equipped with antennae designed for the Block II version.

 SA-4 launch cover postmarked Cape Canaveral, March 28, 1963.